IronWifi/docs/configuration-guides/cisco_meraki.md

 **Walled garden ranges**: add all Walled garden IP addresses from the IronWifi console

+Tip: If you need accounting data and don't see RADIUS Accounting servers, contact Meraki support to enable this feature in your account.

 ![thirdScreenshot](https://github.com/IronWifi/docs/blob/master/configuration-guides/meraki/meraki3.png?raw=true)

 Navigate to **Wireless -> Configure -> Splash page** and add **Custom splash URL** from the IronWifi console